 If you get a sink or pitcher water filtration system you can save on bottled water and make less trash to help the environment.
 Ditto for brewing your own coffee using a drip coffee machine, a percolator, or a French press.
 Skipping the coffee shop can save you several dollars per cup and avoid contributing disposable cups to landfills.
 Also, running your dishwasher only with a full load will help cut down on water and dish soap costs.

-If you invest a little time, perseverance, and patience to inventory your unnecessary expenses, you will find yourself on firmer financial footing.
+Overall, if you invest a little time, perseverance, and patience to inventory your unnecessary expenses, you will find yourself on firmer financial footing.